rafael2k/8086-toolchain/readme.md

 This is a fork of the upstream 8086-toolchain, which contains a neat NASM version, and the c68/c86 C compiler by Matthew Brandt, Christoph van Wuellen, Keith and Dave Walker.

+I removed all instructions above 8086 set from nasm, but 186 and 286 instructions could be re-added if needed.

 # 8086 Toolchain (Original OLD README)